Setup

 Before you begin, ensure you have the following installed:

-- Flutter (latest stable version) for the frontend
+- Flutter (latest stable version) for the App

 - Git (for version control)